martanunesdea/datasci/README.md

-# r_dataviz
+# Data Visualisation with R
-Demos for data visualisation tutoritals in R
+Demos for data visualisation tutorials in R